-Combining different furniture styles and pieces from different periods has long been a practice amongst designers.
+Combining different furniture styles and pieces from different periods has long been a practice and trends in interior design.
 If you don’t do a bit of mixing and matching, you run the risk of having a room that looks like it came right off the showroom floor, even if you use top quality furniture.
 However, if you don’t know what you are doing, combining styles can make a room look like a poorly organized thrift store.

 The secret to good furniture and decor combining is to match major furniture pieces such as a sofa and a love seat and add small pieces of furniture and accents from other designers.
 Creating layers can give a room a unique and individualistic look and feel.
 If you start with a contemporary sofa as a center piece, try accentuating it with a lacy throw from the 1800's or set a vase from the 40's at its side.